-The big challenge when you start a new blog is to attract website traffic.
+For beginners new to blogging, it can be challenging at first to attract website traffic.
 Or, in other words, getting regular readers for your new blog.

-When you start blogging for the first time or even create a new second or third blog, it takes time to get regular website traffic.
+It takes time to attract regular visitors when you start blogging for the first time or even create a new second or third blog.

 But on any blog platform, if you get the basics right first, you have a better chance of success.